 All about the budget and prices of a trip to Chile!

-The price of flights to Santiago and the cost of local transportation
+The price of flights to Santiago and local transportation

 Miami to Santiago: the obligatory international flight